tomsaleeba/swarm-rest/README.md

 ```

 ## Stopping the stack
-The stack is design to always keep running, even after a server restart, until you manually stop it.
+The stack is designed to always keep running, even after a server restart, until you manually stop it.
 The data for postgres and ElasticSearch are stored in Docker data volumes.
 This means you can stop and destroy the stack, but **keep the data** with:
 ```bash
 docker-compose down
 ```